Chalarangelo/30-seconds-of-code/content/snippets/js/s/default-values-for-object-properties.md

 ---
-title: Assign default values for object properties
+title: Assign default values for a JavaScript object's properties
+shortTitle: Default values for object properties
-type: snippet
+type: tip
 language: javascript
 tags: [object]
 cover: filter-coffee-pot
-excerpt: Assigns default values for all properties in an object that are `undefined`.
+excerpt: Assign default values for all properties in an object that are `undefined`.
 listed: true
-dateModified: 2020-10-22
+dateModified: 2024-07-17
 ---

-Assigns default values for all properties in an object that are `undefined`.
+If you have worked with classes for any length of time, you have probably encountered the need to **assign default values to object properties**.
+This is usually handled by the constructor function, but what if you want to assign default values to an object that is not a class instance?

-- Use `Object.assign()` to create a new empty object and copy the original one to maintain key order.
-- Use `Array.prototype.reverse()` and the spread operator (`...`) to combine the default values from left to right.
+Luckily, we can use `Object.assign()` for this task.
+Using this method, we can create a new **empty object** and **copy the original object** to maintain the key order.
+We can then use the spread operator (`...`) and `Array.prototype.reverse()` to **combine the default values from left to right**.
+If multiple default values are provided for the same property, the first one will take precedence.

-- Finally, use `obj` again to overwrite properties that originally had a value.
+Finally, we can use the original object again to **overwrite properties that originally had a value**.
+This way, we can assign default values to all properties in an object that are `undefined`.

 ```js
 const defaults = (obj, ...defs) =>